futoin/core-js-ri-database/README.md

 <a name="MySQLService"></a>

 ## MySQLService
-MySQL service implementation for FutoIn Database interface
+MySQL service implementation for FutoIn Database interface.addEventListener()

 **Kind**: global class
+**Note**: If host is localhost then 'socketPath' is from 'port' option.
 <a name="PostgreSQLDriver"></a>

 ## PostgreSQLDriver